How do you deal with rent arrears?

 In some instances, it might not actually be down to you to pay back the full arrears, so it’s important to check before you make any payments to your landlord.

-In situations where you have taken over someone else’s tenancy, you’re only responsible for the rent due after your agreement has begun – you likely not need to pay the arrears for the previous tenant.
+In situations where you have taken over someone else’s tenancy, you’re only responsible for the rent due after your agreement has begun; you shouldn’t have to pay the arrears for the previous tenant.
 However, you can be responsible for this in some cases of ‘succession’ or ‘assignment’.

-It’s often thought that when it comes to Universal Credit and your rent, you’re on your own – but this isn’t exactly the case.
+It’s easy to assume that when it comes to Universal Credit and your rent, you’re on your own – but this isn’t exactly the case.

-Equally, this can also be done the other way round – where deductions can be taken from your Universal credit towards your arrears, so you only have to focus on paying your current rent.
+Equally, this can also be done the other way around – where deductions can be taken from your Universal Credit towards your arrears, so you only have to focus on paying your current rent.